 Many jobs today require skills that are in shortage.
 There is a huge imbalance in the supply and demand of candidates, which could pose challenges for the company.
 One way businesses are combating this is by providing learning and development opportunities to their employees.
 This will not only help you bridge the skill gap at your company but it will also show the candidate that you care about their growth.

 This was an overview of recruitment and selection.
-If you want to dive deeper into the world of HRM, then check out Internshala’s Human Resource Management training.
+If you want to dive deeper into the world of HRM, then check out Internshala’s HR Management course.
 Use BLOG10 to get a discount of 10%.

 Image credits: <a href=’https://www.freepik.com/vectors/business’>Business vector created by pikisuperstar – www.freepik.com</a>